dimassagngsptr/fwm17-be-peword/README.md

 ## Contact

-If you have any questions or inquiries regarding this project, feel free to contact me at ryusuf05@gmail.com or [muhammadrisano](https://github.com/muhammadrisano) for back-end issues.
+If you have any questions or inquiries regarding this project, feel free to contact me at

+email : dimasageng58@gmail.com

+or [muhammadrisano](https://github.com/muhammadrisano) for back-end issues.

 ## Acknowledgements